Homes now ‘unaffordable’ for most people – even for some of the highest earners

 Meanwhile, experts from the Mortgage Advice Bureau (MAB) believe that regulatory changes made in the past year will make housing more affordable for buyers.

-“These regulatory shifts and increased flexibility for lenders have created new opportunities for aspiring buyers.“

-Although housing affordability improved between 2023 and 2024, homes are still generally unaffordable, costing more than five times the average salary, in many parts of the UK – a trend which has continued since 2006.
+Although housing affordability improved between 2023 and 2024, homes were still generally unaffordable, costing more than five times the average salary, in many parts of the UK – a trend that has continued since 2006.

-Overall, house prices in Wales, Scotland and Northern Ireland were more affordable, while the average house price in England is still 7.9 times the average salary.
+Overall, house prices in Wales, Scotland and Northern Ireland were more affordable, while the average house price in England was still 7.9 times the average salary.

-In England, average house prices are only affordable for the top 10 per cent of earners, who have salaries upwards of £72,000 a year, the ONS figures reveal.
+In England, average house prices were only affordable for the top 10 per cent of earners, who have salaries upwards of £72,000 a year, the ONS figures reveal.

-And in London, even the highest decile of earners – with over £91,443 in household income – are priced out of affordable home ownership, the data shows.
+And in London, even the highest decile of earners – with over £91,443 in household income – were priced out of affordable home ownership, the data shows.

-The worsening housing market risks deepening existing inequalities, and The Independent recently reported that many people are stuck renting and unable to save for deposits, while others are relying on the ‘Bank of Mum and Dad’ to get on the housing ladder.
+The worsening housing market risks deepening existing inequalities, and The Independent recently reported that many people are stuck renting and unable to save for a deposit, while others are relying on the “Bank of Mum and Dad” to get on the housing ladder.

 “It’s become the norm for people to rely on family wealth if they can, but this only serves to widen inequality,” warned Mr Twomey.